4.a.1. Scientific methodology and psychology on biology

 In this sense, certain contextual elements of personal, social psychology, and sociology of science can be a serious obstacle for the acceptance of new ideas, especially in biology and evolution.
 Only one example, which is common throughout history, will suffice to explain what I want to say, the initial problems of Galileo’s theory (1564-1642); one the main creators of the modern scientific methodology.

-In the assumption that the General Theory of the Conditional Evolution of Life is correct, it will be one of the theories that stumble across more difficulties when it comes to being accepted due to represent an alternative theory of evolution and the enormous implications of social and educational psychology as well as personal psychology that its acceptance would have.
+In the assumption that Conditional Evolution of Life is correct, it will be one of the theories that stumble across more difficulties when it comes to being accepted due to represent an alternative theory of evolution and the enormous implications of social and educational psychology as well as personal psychology that its acceptance would have.

 Regardless the problems, restrictions and requisites of the scientific methodology about new theories on the boundaries of perception; the assimilation of an alternative theory of evolution would never occur quickly due to that it affects codes and concepts recorded in our subconscious; which has, in turn, many other concepts related to them and depending on them.